laurencelundblade/QCBOR/Tagging.md

 to be present and sets an error if it is absent.
 If false an error is set if it is present.

-During decoding, it will sometimes be necessary to peek-decode the data item with the generic PeekNext() first to know its type, then call the appropriate GetXxxx(0 to actually dcode and consume it.
-When this is necessary depends on the design and flow of the protocol.